NXP/eiq-model-zoo/tasks/vision/object-detection/README.md

 WIDER dataset.
 We choose 32,203 images and label 393,703 faces with a high degree of variability in scale, pose and occlusion as depicted in the sample images.
 WIDER FACE dataset is organized based on 61 event classes.

+### PASCAL VOC 2012
+The PASCAL Visual Object Classes (VOC) 2012 dataset [10] is a large-scale object detection and semantic segmentation dataset.

+It contains contains 20 object categories including vehicles, household, animals, and other: aeroplane, bicycle, boat, bus, car, motorbike, train, bottle, chair, dining table, potted plant, sofa, TV/monitor, bird, cat, cow, dog, horse, sheep, and person.
+Each image in this dataset has pixel-level segmentation annotations, bounding box annotations, and object class annotations.
+This dataset has been widely used as a benchmark for object detection, semantic segmentation, and classification tasks.
+The PASCAL VOC dataset is split into three subsets: 1,464 images for training, 1,449 images for validation and a private testing set.

 ## Metrics

 ### mAP